Wayne County, Georgia

 Is a gravel driveway cheaper than concrete?

-In Wayne County, Georgia, yes — a gravel driveway is significantly cheaper than concrete.
+Yes — a gravel driveway is significantly cheaper than concrete.
 Concrete typically costs $8–$15 per square foot installed, while a properly built gravel driveway runs $1–$3 per square foot.
 For a 400-foot rural driveway at standard 12-foot width, concrete could run $38,000–$72,000; the same gravel driveway runs $4,000–$8,000.
-Gravel also handles the ground movement common in Wayne County's coastal plain sandy soils better than rigid concrete, which can crack and heave.
-Long rural driveways in southeast Georgia are almost always gravel for exactly this reason.
+Gravel also handles the ground movement common in coastal plain sandy soils better than rigid concrete, which can crack and heave.
+Long rural driveways here are almost always gravel for this reason.

 Is a gravel driveway cheaper than asphalt?

-In Wayne County, Georgia, yes — a gravel driveway costs significantly less than asphalt, both to install and to maintain.
+Yes — gravel costs significantly less than asphalt, both to install and to maintain.
 Asphalt installation typically runs $3–$8 per square foot, compared to $1–$3 per square foot for a properly built gravel driveway.
-For rural driveways in Wayne County that commonly run 300–600 feet, that gap translates to $10,000–$30,000 or more in upfront savings.
-Asphalt also requires sealing every 3–5 years, cracks under root pressure and ground movement in sandy coastal plain soils, and is not practical for very long rural driveways where the material cost alone becomes prohibitive.
-For rural southeast Georgia properties, gravel is almost always the more practical and cost-effective long-term choice over asphalt.
+For rural driveways that commonly run 300–600 feet, that gap translates to $10,000–$30,000 or more in upfront savings.
+Asphalt also requires sealing every 3–5 years, cracks under root pressure in sandy coastal plain soils, and is not practical for very long rural driveways.
+For rural properties across southeast Georgia, gravel is almost always the more practical and cost-effective long-term choice.

 How do you stop gravel driveway erosion?

-In Wayne County, Georgia, stopping gravel driveway erosion starts with proper grading.
+Stopping erosion starts with proper grading.
 A crowned driveway — slightly higher in the center — sheds water to the sides rather than channeling it down the middle and carrying gravel with it.
 Drainage swales along the edges carry runoff to a safe discharge point.
 Culverts at low crossings prevent pooling.
-Geotextile fabric under the base layer prevents fine sandy soil from migrating up through the gravel over time, which is especially valuable in Wayne County's coastal plain soils.
+Geotextile fabric under the base layer prevents fine sandy soil from migrating up through the gravel over time.
 Most erosion problems come from driveways built without drainage planning — the fix is regrading, not more stone.

 Who installs gravel driveways near me?